Indomet/indomet.github.io/_posts/2023-06-14-long-term-residence-permit-sweden.md

 | Child under the age of 18                          | SEK 500    |

 ---

+Exceptions
+The following individuals do not need to pay any fee:

+- Family members of Nordic citizens
+- EU citizens applying for residence permits and their family members
+- Citizens of Switzerland and their family members
+- Citizens of Japan.

 For more information, you can visit the following links:
 - [Migrationsverket - Fees for Long-term Residents (English)](https://www.migrationsverket.se/English/Private-individuals/EU-EEA-citizens-and-long-term-residents/Long-term-residents/Fees.html)
 - [Migrationsverket - Avgifter för varaktigt bosatta (Swedish)](https://www.migrationsverket.se/Privatpersoner/EU-EES-medborgare-och-varaktigt-bosatta/Varaktigt-bosatt/Avgifter.html)